Ourimbah Creek Floodplain Risk Management Study and Plan

-The draft Ourimbah Creek Floodplain Risk Management Study and Plan has been prepared by Central Coast Council with the assistance of funding from the NSW Government (through the NSW Floodplain Management Program) to evaluate the management options available to manage the impacts of ﬂooding in this catchment area.
+The Ourimbah Creek Floodplain Risk Management Study and Plan has been prepared by Central Coast Council with the assistance of funding from the NSW Government (through the NSW Floodplain Management Program) to evaluate the management options available to manage the impacts of ﬂooding in this catchment area.

 Status of study and plan

 The final study and plan has now been adopted by Council and can be viewed on Council's strategies and plans page.

 The draft study and plan was placed on exhibition from 25 March until 26 April 2019 at Council's Wyong and Gosford ofﬁces (Monday – Friday, 8:30am-5pm) and online.
 During this time, community members were invited to provide feedback on the draft Ourimbah Creek Floodplain Risk Management Study and Plan.
 Drop-in information sessions for the community to discuss the study and plan with staff were also held.

 The Ourimbah Creek catchment covers a total area of 160 km2.

 Ourimbah Creek generally flows in an easterly direction through state forest and rural properties before passing beneath the Pacific Motorway and Pacific Highway near Palmdale.
 It continues to flow in a northern and then easterly direction, before passing beneath the Main Northern Railway Line and Wyong Road, eventually discharging into Tuggerah Lake at Chittaway Point.

 The catchment also incorporates a number of significant tributaries that are typically situated east of the Pacific Motorway and Pacific Highway.
 These include Bangalow Creek, Cut Rock Creek, Chittaway Creek, Dog Trap Gully, Canada Drop Down Creek and Kangy Angy Creek.